rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 All settings are fully customizable and transferable between different mouse models

+(I believe that problem with setting up pro-mouse in the linux environment is wider then MadCatz R.A.T.s) and these settings could be used with other mice models/vendors.

--It is only amount of buttons to setup correctly.
+-It is only amount of buttons to setup correctly with other models.

 ==============================================================